corniciluca/ESP32-LoRa-AdaptiveSampling/README.md

 **Code Reference**: [aggregate.ino](/aggregate/aggregate.ino)
 #

-### Phase 4: MQTT Transmission to an Edge Server over WiFi
+### Phase 4: MQTT Transmission to an Edge Server over Wi-Fi

 In this phase we comunicate with an edge server thorugh the **MQTT** a lightweight publish-subscribe messaging protocol designed for resource-constrained IoT devices and low-bandwidth networks.
-The goal is to securely and efficiently transmit the **rolling average** windows from the device to the edge server over a WiFi connection.
+The goal is to securely and efficiently transmit the **rolling average** windows from the device to the edge server over a Wi-Fi connection.

 **Key Components for MQTT**
 - **MQTT Broker:** A centralized server (e.g., Mosquitto or cloud-based brokers like AWS IoT Core) that manages message routing between publishers (devices) and subscribers (edge servers).